Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Explain the place and role of prokaryotes in biocenoses;

-To characterize the functions of cytoplasmic organelles, the importance of inclusions in the life of a cell;
+Characterize the functions of cytoplasmic organelles, the significance of inclusions in the life of the cell;

 Explain the process of meiosis leading to the formation of haploid gametes.